The Haydys monopole equation: On the geometry of the Haydys monopole moduli space

 We now consider the joint moment maps

 together with $\mu_J$ and $\mu_K$.
 As the complex structure $I_1=J_1=K_1$ is common to the three triples, it is the only one which immediately restricts to

 We must now check that all the other ones equally do restrict to $Q$.
 The first observation which is relevant for our analysis is the fact that the zero level set of moment maps $\mu_I,\mu_J,\mu_K$ are invariant under the map $\iota: V_{\mathbb{C}} \to V_{\mathbb{C}}$ given by $\iota(A,B)=(A,-B)$ as can be immediately seen from the \cref{eq:Moment_Map_1,eq:Moment_Map_2,eq:Moment_Map_3}.
-We state this as
+From this, we find the following.